• About

 • Egg Noodles: I typically buy Manischewitz egg noodles, but you can find egg noodles in just about any grocery store.
 They are typically on the bottom of the shelf of the pasta section in bags.
 I like using the medium sized egg noodles, but any width will work fine.

-• Sour Cream: perfect rich results if you have it in your fridge, but you can easily substitute plain greek yogurt 1:1 if that’s what you have available.
+• Sour Cream: Its perfect for a rich kugel if you have it in your fridge, but I often substitute plain Greek yogurt.

 While the noodles are boiling, cream together the butter and sugar in a stand mixer or with a handheld mixer.